qclayssen/Detection-of-epistasis-patterns-in-genetic-data./memetique/README.md

-This path-relinking algorithm was realized during a Master 2 project, and it's purpose was to be applied to epistasy, and to judge of it's efficiency on this kind of datas.
+This memetic algorithm was realized during a Master 2 project, and it's purpose was to be applied to epistasy, and to judge of it's efficiency on this kind of datas.

 *Main contributors :*
 Quentin Clayssen and Antoine Lainé, Master 2 students at University of Nantes, in Bioinformatics.